APPLICATION TIPS AND TROUBLESHOOTING GUIDE

 Letters of Recommendation

-- Applicants are required to have three letters of recommendation.
+- Applicants are required to have two letters of recommendation.
 The online application will ask for your recommender names and email addresses so be sure to have up to date email addresses on your recommenders.

 - The recommender will be emailed a link to an online recommendation form from Applications@AFI.com AFTER you submit your application.
 Please have your recommender check their spam folders if they do not see the email in their inbox.

 - The recommenders should simply convey how long he/she has known you and in what capacity, including relevant evaluative remarks.

 - Applicants re-applying or applying to different disciplines should have new and different recommendations for each new application.